Hong Kong: Administrative divisions

-Hong Kong's administrative divisions are divided into three levels: Areas (區域), Districts (地區), and Sub-districts (分區).
+Hong Kong's administrative divisions are divided into three levels: Areas (區域), districts (地區), and sub-districts (分區).
 Hong Kong is administratively divided into three areas: Hong Kong Island, Kowloon, and the New Territories.
 They are further divided into 18 districts.
 The area of Hong Kong Island has four districts, the area of Kowloon has five districts, and the area of the New Territories has nine districts.
 Each district is represented by a district council.
-The district councils advise the government on local issues such as public facility provisioning, community programme maintenance, cultural promotion, and environmental policy.
+The district councils advise the government on local issues such as the provision of public facilities, the maintenance of community programmes, cultural promotion, and environmental policy.

 As of 2024, there are a total of 470 district council seats, 88 of which are directly elected.
-In May 2023, the government proposed reforms to the District Council electoral system which further cut the number of directly elected seats from 452 to 88, and total seats from 479 to 470.
-A requirement that district council candidates be vetted and approved by the District Council Eligibility Review Committee was also proposed.
+In May 2023, the government proposed reforms to the District Council electoral system which significantly cut the number of directly elected seats from 452 to 88, and total seats from 479 to 470.
+A requirement that district council candidates be vetted and approved by the District Council Eligibility Review Committee was also implemented.
 The Legislative Council approved the reforms in July 2023.